Ed94/gencpp/Readme.md

 * CodeUsingNamespace
 * CodeVar

-Each Code boy has an assoicated "filtered AST" with the naming convention: `AST_<CodeName>` Unrelated fields of the AST for that node type are omitted and only necesary padding members are defined otherwise.
+Each Code boy has an associated "filtered AST" with the naming convention: `AST_<CodeName>` Unrelated fields of the AST for that node type are omitted and only necessary padding members are defined otherwise.
-Retreiving a raw version of the ast can be done using the `raw()` function defined in each AST.
+Retrieving a raw version of the ast can be done using the `raw()` function defined in each AST.

 ## There are three sets of interfaces for Code AST generation the library provides